zampierilucas/kindle-ble-hid/README.md

 # Kindle Bluetooth Development

-This project enables standard Bluetooth functionality on the Kindle MT8110 Bellatrix (MediaTek MT8512), replacing Amazon's proprietary Bluetooth stack with BlueZ and adding BLE HID support via Google Bumble.
+This project enables BLE HID support on the Kindle MT8110 Bellatrix (MediaTek MT8512) using Google Bumble, a userspace Bluetooth stack that bypasses kernel limitations.

 ## Quick Start